kencx/homelab/docs/references/LOG.md

   Ansible play.

 ### 27/07/23
 - Added Postgres database credentials rotation with Vault database static roles.
+- Begin storing Minio Terraform state in Minio S3 bucket.
+It is still difficult to safely pass the Minio credentials to Terraform in any easy manner.

 ### 22/07/23
 - Automate base configuration of VPS with Ansible

 ### 21/07/23
 - Added `coredns` role for Raspberry Pi.
 - Added `blocky` role for Raspberry Pi.